 One of the most important steps in this process is to allow the meat to sit before slicing.
 If you don’t, you’ll lose all those flavorful juices that we’ve worked so hard to develop.
 Five to seven minutes will give the fibers in the meat time to relax and allow the juices to redistribute.

 How To Use Smoked Chicken Thighs

 Served with baked beans or Loaded Baked Potato Salad and a side of cornbread, these smoked chicken thighs make a tasty meal.
 But you can use them for more than just a chicken thigh meal.
 Here are some of my favorite ways to use them as an ingredient.

 - Smoked chicken tacos – serve on warm corn tortillas with avocados, cilantro, and lime wedges

 - Top your next batch of nachos with smoked chicken – try this, you’ll thank me for this suggestion 😉

-- Stir in to Stovetop Macaroni and Cheese
+- Stir in to Creamy Macaroni and Cheese

 - Make enchiladas – add a little chipotle to your enchilada sauce

 - Replace the meat with smoked chicken in this lasagna recipe

 - Smoked chicken pizza with Brie cheese